victorsaly/correlateAI/docs/devto/correlateai-pro-advanced-data-visualization.md

 **The Breakthrough Moment:** Realizing that AI doesn't just write code — it thinks through problems the way senior developers do.
 It considers edge cases, suggests optimizations, and even writes the error handling I would have forgotten.

-## Hour 4: Production Reality Check ✅
+## Day 2: Production Reality Check ✅

 *"This is great for a demo, but will it actually work in production?"*